AliExpress: Business model

 AliExpress started as a business-to-business buying and selling portal.
 It has since expanded to include business-to-consumer, consumer-to-consumer, cloud computing and payment services.
-As of 2016 AliExpress ran websites in English, Spanish, Dutch, French, Italian, German, Polish, Turkish, Portuguese, Indonesian and Russian languages - English being the default offered to those countries with languages outside the preceding list.
-AliExpress is often used by e-commerce stores that use a dropship business model.
+As of 2016 AliExpress ran websites in English, Spanish, Korean, Dutch, French, Italian, German, Polish, Turkish, Portuguese, Indonesian, Russian, Ukrainian, Vietnamese, Japanese, Thai and other languages - English being the default offered to those countries with languages outside the preceding list.

-Sellers on AliExpress can be either companies or individuals.
+Sellers on AliExpress can be either companies or individual industrial and commercial households.
 AliExpress is different from Amazon because it acts only as an e-commerce platform and does not itself sell products directly to consumers.
-It directly connects Chinese businesses with buyers.

-Although most of the retailers are Chinese, AliExpress is aimed at international import buyers and does not sell to customers in mainland China.
-Customers in China use fellow Alibaba-subsidiary Taobao, because of its convenience in delivery and service, especially the payment method, Alipay.
-The site offers a popular affiliate marketing program where partners are rewarded with a commission on sales for sending visitors to the site.

-Controversies and reviews
+When a delivered item is returned, it is best not to refund the shipping fee to minimize the company's loss.

+Abroad

+Since 2013, AliExpress has transitioned fully from small-scale wholesale to a To-C (consumer-oriented) platform.
+During this phase, the platform invested heavily in recruiting Chinese brands and focused on localized efforts in key markets such as Russia, aiming to enhance e-commerce infrastructure capabilities like logistics and payment systems.
+With the support of AliExpress, the delivery time of Russian postal services was reduced from several weeks to as fast as 5-7 days.

+On September 25th, 2024, AliExpress Korea held a conference in the Grand InterContinental Seoul Parnas, in Gangnam, South Korea, introducing various programs aimed at helping local Korean sellers to expand internationally through AliExpress, including benefits such as no fees and seller deposits for five years for Korean sellers on AliExpress.